peteallport/django-nextjs-interview/README.md

 - ✅ **Clean, modern UI** with TailwindCSS styling
 - ✅ **Tooltips** showing email on person hover
 - ✅ **Date gap indicators** in the timeline
+- ✅ **Optimized loading** - minimap data loads in parallel with first page

 ## Implementation Approach